hwayne/hacker-test-history/README.md

 ####  003D Have you witnessed a disk crash?

+Old magnetic disk drives didn't have automatic protection against the head falling onto the platter.
+Such an event could leave a deep scratch on a platter and render it unusable.
+It also made a distinctive and scary sound.
+Also known as a [head crash](https://en.wikipedia.org/wiki/Head_crash).

 ####  003E Have you made a disk drive "walk"?

 Once upon a time, a "disk drive" was a unit about the size of a washing-machine.
 Like a washing machine, it involved spinning a heavy metal core at high speeds, and (like a washing machine) any imbalance of the payload could cause the unit to shake from side to side, and (under the right circumstances) rattle its way across the floor.